DEEP HEALING VERSUS SYMPTOM REMOVAL

 Others have essentially given up and don’t care about living any more.
 They are often just looking for a quick fix and are not interested in a deep healing program.

-Others may not be able to follow a nutritional balancing program for other reasons including financial ones, lack of support from family or friends, or others.
+Others may not be able to follow a development program for other reasons including financial ones, lack of support from family or friends, or others.

 3. For certain conditions in which a symptomatic response is very desirable.
 Examples include an overwhelming infection, very high blood pressure, severe cardiac arrhythmia, any cancer (see #6 below), or other similar situations.